combit/NETDataProviders/README.md

 # Project Description
-To connect to Cassandra, Redis, Firebird, NuoDB and PostgreSQL data, use the DataProvider classes provided in the corresponding assemblies.
+To connect to Cassandra, Firebird, NuoDB, PostgreSQL, Redis and Schema-Aware Json data, use the DataProvider classes provided in the corresponding assemblies.
 Please note that they require additional files from the respective projects:

 - Provider for Cassandra (combit.ListLabel27.CassandraDataProvider.dll): uses NuGet package
 - Provider for Firebird (combit.ListLabel27.FirebirdConnectionDataProvider.dll): uses NuGet package
+- Provider for Npgsql PostgreSQL (combit.ListLabel27.NpgsqlConnectionDataProvider.dll): uses NuGet package
 - Provider for NuoDB (combit.ListLabel27.NuoDbConnectionDataProvider.dll): uses NuGet package
-- Provider for Npgsql PostgreSQL (combit.ListLabel27.NpgsqlConnectionDataProvider.dll): uses NuGet package
 - Provider for Redis (combit.ListLabel27.RedisDataProvider.dll): uses NuGet package
+- Provider for Schema-Aware Json (combit.ListLabel27.SchemaAwareJsonDataProvider.dll): uses NuGet package

 You may need to adapt the reference path for combit.ListLabel27.dll.
 Also, make sure to update/reinstall all required NuGet packages.